Excel Formula Protection

 Moreover, protecting formulas can also safeguard the confidentiality of the author’s intellectual property, particularly if the workbook aims to monetize proprietary algorithms.
 This protection can prevent unauthorized access and usage of the workbook without the author’s permission.

-By protecting the formulas from being copied, you can ensure that others cannot easily replicate the calculations and use them for their own purposes without your consent.
 This can be important if the formulas contain proprietary calculation algorithms.
-Additionally, formula protection from being copied can help prevent deliberate attempts to steal or misuse the formulas, which can be particularly important in a business or financial context where the confidentiality of the calculations is crucial.
+Additionally, formula protection from the copying process can help prevent deliberate attempts to steal or misuse the formulas, which can be particularly important in a business or financial context where the confidentiality of the calculations is crucial.

 Here we consider the following main—and very different—approaches to protect spreadsheet formulas: